Azure/azure-notificationhubs-samples/Ionic/ionic-4/readme.md

 Populate the file's `hubName` and `hubConnectionString` values with the appropriate values from your Azure Notification Hubs configuration.

+> This sample is provided as-is; it's designed to simply illustrate one possible way to use ANH with Ionic 4.
+Apache Cordova, Ionic, and third-party plugin developers release periodic updates which may break this sample - if you encounter a breaking change, please follow normal troubleshooting procedures to update the associated frameworks in order to fix the issues.
+As this project is published as open source, we're more than happy to accept pull requests with fixes.

 ## Running the Application

 Run the app by executing `ionic cap run android`.
 If you receive an error about a Cordova plugin missing, run `npm install`, then try again.